 In keeping with IlluminArt’s mission to educate and enlighten, participant's plays are performed for the entire student body at each school, followed by intimate classroom talk-back sessions, where Teaching Artist's help students emotionally process themes presented in each performance.

-IS 61 students had their first performance of Project Spotlight: Respect by 6th grade drama students.
-Selected students led talk backs in each of the 4 classrooms that saw the original plays about respect and conflict resolution.
-Another 8 classes will be seeing the plays followed by talks backs.
-All 12 classrooms will be visited again by peer educators and IlluminArt Teaching Artists for further discussion.
+IS 61 6th grade drama students performed Project Spotlight: Respect.
+Selected students led multiple talk backs in each of the 14 classrooms that saw the original plays about respect and conflict resolution.